 In fact, your reason, wouldn’t the spending you do now lessen the amount your soon-to-be-ex gets after the divorce?

-“You need to be careful with your spending habits during a divorce,” warns San Marcos divorce attorney John Griffith.
+“You need to be careful with your spending habits during a divorce,” warns Attorney John Griffith.
 “What you might see as a bit of warranted revenge can ultimately end up hurting you in court.”

 Dissipation of Marital Assets

 Dissipation is a term used for a time when you or your spouse “conceals, conveys or wastes marital assets during the dissolution proceeding or in anticipation of divorce.”
 In laymen’s terms, that means spending or hiding money during the divorce process.

 “And yes, dissipation can include a shopping spree,” explains Griffith, “so be aware that unnecessary spending during your divorce can cost you in the long run.”